-- This type of Groundwater Protection Determination, where possible, provides top and bottom of fresh water, which is generally less than 1,000 mg/L total dissolved solids (TDS), and
+- Provides where possible top and bottom of fresh water zones, which is generally less than 1,000 mg/L total dissolved solids (TDS), and

 - The Base of Usable-Quality Water (BUQW), generally 3,000 mg/L TDS or less and other waters known to be used or identified as sources of desalinization water.

 - This type of Groundwater Protection Determination is used for new drills, cathodic protection, re-entry, well integrity test, microseismic boreholes, injection into a producing zone, plug and abandon, and conversion of an oil and gas well to a water well.

 - In addition to freshwater and usable-quality zones…

 - Provides the base of the Underground Source of Drinking Water (USDW) (less than 10,000 mg/L TDS) and